vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 I went to the restroom a little before 8 AM.
 I had a full bowel movement.

+I had my meals around 9:35 AM and 5 PM.

+I went to sleep a little after 11 PM.

+## Eleven days later (2024-05-06)

+I woke up around 3:25 AM to urinate and close the window, as it was much colder than it had been at night when I went to sleep.

+I went back to sleep and woke up properly around 8:08 AM.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more